jaysun025/MERN-Auth-API-1/README.md

 #### Middleware in a Nutshell

 Pretty much everything in Express is a form of middleware.
-Whenever a request is recieved by the server, each piece of middleware is called in the order that it is _used_ in our index file (i.e., where it is invoked with `app.use()`).
-Each middleware is passed the request and the response objects from Express as arguments along with a third argument that is commonly referred to as `next`.
+Whenever a request is received by the server, each piece of middleware is called in the order that it is _used_ in our index file (i.e., where it is invoked with `app.use()`).
+Each middleware is passed the request and the response objects from Express as arguments along with a third argument method that is commonly referred to as `next`.
 So, any middleware can use the values in the request object or even send a response back to the client.
 More often than not though, middleware will simply do _‘something’_ and then pass the request on to the next piece of middleware in the chain until it reaches one of our controllers where we are explicitly handling the response.

 It turns out that our controllers are also a form of middleware, meaning that they too can be passed a `next` argument.
 This is helpful to handle errors that occur.
 Let’s change all of our controllers to include a third parameter called `next` and then we'll use a promise `.catch()` method and pass it `next` as it argument.
 With this change, our controllers will now look like this: